 - Naturalistic Intelligence

-All of the students can be apprentices of success.
+All students can be apprentices of success.
 There are no limits to what one can learn at a certain age.
 The teacher’s role also transforms in this type of program.
-Maryel’s teachers develop skills different from those they would develop by standing in front of a class lecturing each day.
-Maryel’s teachers observe their students from eight new perspectives.
+Maryel’s teachers develop different skills from those they would develop from standing in front of a class lecturing each day.
+Maryel’s teachers gain these skills by observing their students from eight new perspectives.